Important notice: Beware of fake recruiters and scammers who misuse Promodo's logo and company name. Learn more in our LinkedIn post!

 To calculate the price with the described method it is necessary to define 3 indicators: variable costs to produce 1 unit of product; target sales of goods, the company plans to reach; and fixed costs for the production of the set amount of products.

 When all the original data is determined, we can calculate the minimum selling price of the product (equal to the break-even point).
 The resulting calculation of the minimum price is the lower threshold value of the product, below which the sales will bring losses.
 Upon receipt of such a price, you should analyse its competitiveness.
-There are several possible ways to do this:

-• compare the minimum price with a perceived price of a product
+🟠 Compare the minimum price with a perceived price of a product

-• compare the minimum price with the price for competitors’ products
+🟠 Compare the minimum price with the price for competitors’ products

-• assess the market demand volume at the lowest price
+🟠 Assess the market demand volume at the lowest price

 The analysis will make it clear whether the company can sell the product with this minimum price.
 There are 3 options:

-• Minimum price – is the limit of competitiveness, any price above the minimum leads to the abandonment of the purchase.
-In this case, the minimum selling price = price.
+🟠 Minimum price – is the limit of competitiveness, any price above the minimum leads to the abandonment of the purchase.
+In this case, the minimum selling price = price

-• This product will be in demand at a price higher than the minimum cost.
-In such a case, the selling price will be higher than the minimum price.
+🟠 This product will be in demand at a price higher than the minimum cost.
+In such a case, the selling price will be higher than the minimum price

-• This product will be in demand only at a price below the minimum price.
+🟠 This product will be in demand only at a price below the minimum price.
 In this case, the company must look for ways to reduce the cost of goods.

-Method realization example:
+Method realization example

-Let say we have the following background information about the product:
+One of pricing examples in marketing is as follows.
+Let's say we have the following background information about the product:

 – Variable production cost per unit = $25